A Comptonized Fireball Bubble: Physical Origin of Magnetar Giant Flares: Radiation and Fit

 where m is the particle mass, N is the total number of particles, and V is the volume of the radiation region. $n_c$ and $m_c$ are defined as coupling number density and coupling mass, respectively. $e^{-\alpha}$ measures degeneracy of the particles.
 For example, $e^{-\alpha}$ is negligible if the particles meet the classical limit condition and are entirely non-degenerate.
 Otherwise, $e^{-\alpha}$ can be a significant number if the photons are coupling with the $e^{\pm}$ pairs in a degenerate plasma.
+The specific flux at the observer is